mjhilton/jdr-testing-guides/Demo Guides/03 - Debugging test code.md

 ## Practical Steps
 1. Run the test suite
     - `npm test`
-    - Notice there's 2 failing tests
+    - Notice there are failing tests
 1. Add a new Launch Configuration to your project in VSCode, to launch Mocha with the debugger attached
     - Debug Menu > Open Configurations
-    - If it doesn't exist, this will create a `.vscode\launch.json` file, with a default "Launch" configuration that starts the Node app
+    - If it doesn't exist, this will create a `.vscode\launch.json` file, with a default "Launch" configuration.
+You might need to close a pop-up prompt to see this clearly.
+The default launch configuration doesn't do much right now, so delete it.
     - Press the "Add Configuration" button, bottom right
     - Select `Node.js: Mocha Tests`
 1. Set a breakpoint in an existing failing test